 If you are interested in visiting, contact La Iguana here.

 - If you are traveling by private shuttle during your Costa Rica travels, we always suggest doing a transfer with activity.
 It is a great way to break up a long travel day with a fun experience.
 Here are a few transfer/ tour options.

 - The chocolate tour companies I listed above are very popular.
 Typically, you don’t need to book months in advance, but it is not a bad idea to contact them a week or two before you would like to visit to book a spot.

 - Most cacao forests can get a bit buggy.
 We suggest packing bug spray and wearing close-toed shoes on your tour.

-- Typically we suggest arranging your chocolate tour directly with each chocolate company and driving to the chocolate plantation location yourself.
+- Typically we suggest arranging your chocolate tour directly with each chocolate company and driving to the chocolate farm location yourself.
 This is usually the cheapest for you.
 However, if you are not planning to rent a car, it might be best to book a tour which includes transportation.
-Here are a few options.

 - Costa Rican chocolate is always a good souvenir idea.
 I mean, who wouldn’t appreciate some chocolate?
 You can buy chocolate bars made from Costa Rican cacao at all tour companies listed above.
 It is also possible to purchase authentic chocolate at most larger grocery stores in Costa Rica.

 What do you think?
 Are you ready to learn all about how delicious chocolate is produced while on a tour?
 Let us know if you have any questions in the comment section below.
 We are happy to help!